The Cathedral School, Llandaff: Religion

 The school provides an explicitly Christian education, with all senior students studying Religious Studies at GCSE level.
 All pupils and students from Year 3 upwards attend weekly 20 minute services in Llandaff Cathedral, with a longer Eucharist at the beginning of each half term.
 The school Chapel is available for most of the day, and serves as a quiet place for pupils and staff.
 The school's Chaplain oversees all religious activities in the school, as well as teaching and supporting the pastoral team.

 Activities

 Music

 The Cathedral School is well known for its strong musical tradition.
 The school continues to provide both the Boy and Girl Choristers for Llandaff Cathedral, and as such has very strong choirs.
 The boy choristers have sung in the Wales Millennium Centre, with Welsh National Opera, Bryn Terfel and Carlo Rizzi.
 Music is very strong at the Cathedral School, with several pupils at Grade 8 standard.
 The music department is housed on the lower floor of the Jubilee Building, with a full range of instruments available and specialist teachers of over 20 instruments.

-There are numerous musical groups, including:
+There are numerous musical groups, including: a chamber choir, orchestra, jazz band, flute choir, and string and percussion ensembles.